-Also known as achiote, annatto seeds grow inside the spiny fruits of the achiote tree.
+Also known as achiote powder, annatto seeds grow inside the spiny fruits of the achiote tree.
 Annatto powders primary use through history has been as a coloring agent for makeup, textiles, or to color foods.
-In particular, many cheeses use annatto powder to achieve an orange or red color such as Mimolette, Red Leicester, and Cheddar.
+In particular, many kinds of cheese use annatto powder to achieve orange or red colors such as Mimolette, Red Leicester, and Cheddar.

-However, many people are beginning to utilize annatto powder as a spice in and of itself.
+However, many people are beginning to utilize achiote powder as a spice in and of itself.
 The flavor is bittersweet with notes of mace and mint.
-The seeds are often added to oils to flavor and color them, or soaked into hot water to make a flame-colored broth.
-Combine annatto powder with chili flakes, black pepper, cumin, coriander and salt for and all-purpose seasoning for everything from pickled mushrooms to homemade sausages.
+The seeds are often added to oils to flavor and color them, or soaked in hot water to make a flame-colored broth.
+Combine annatto powder with chili flakes, black pepper, cumin, coriander and salt for an all-purpose seasoning for everything from pickled mushrooms to homemade sausages.

 |Recommended Applications||This product pairs well with rices, grains, beans, chicken, fish, or turkey.
 Commonly used to prepare vegetables, like okra, plantains, tomatoes, pumpkin, peppers, or sweet potatoes.|

 |Taste & Aroma||Bitter or Astringent, Warm & Earthy|

 |Cuisine||Caribbean, Latin American, Mexican|

 |Handling / Storage||Store in a cool, dry place.|